 The Prudential RideLondon-Surrey Classic will also be shown live on a big screen in Green Park, where you can meet friends and family to relax if you have taken part in the Prudential RideLondon-Surrey 100 or Prudential RideLondon-Surrey 46.

-There will be live coverage of the Prudential RideLondon-Surrey Classic on BBC TV on Sunday 30 July 2017.
+There will be live coverage of the Prudential RideLondon-Surrey Classic on BBC TV.
 Check your TV listings for details.